JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ## 3. Detect Cars

-Now I have extracted features from an image and used them to train a classifier to make a prediction if the given pixels can be classified as a car or a non-car.
+Now, I have extracted features from an image and used them to train a classifier which makes a prediction of the given pixels whether they are a car or not.
 In the end my trained classifier should detect the cars in the given video.
-So the next step now is to generate the input pixels for feeding the classifier.
+So the next step will be to generate the input pixels for feeding the classifier.
-First I create a region of interest to decrease area for searching, because I dont have to search for cars in the sky for example.
-Second I define searching windows approximately in the size of a car.
-Admittedly, the size of a car is changing very much according to the distance is has to my point of view.
-To also take this fact into consideration, I implemented three different scaling windows, shown in the figure below.
+First, I create a region of interest to decrease the area for searching, because I do not need to search for cars in the sky for example.
+Second, I define searching windows approximately in the size of a car.
+But to also taking into account that the size of a car depends on it's distance, I implemented three different scaling windows, shown in the figure below.

 ![alt text][image8]![alt text][image9]![alt text][image10]

 For every single searching window the features will be extracted the same way as in the training and the classifier will make a prediction.
-One exception is the HOG feature, here I want to speed things up by extract HOG features just once for the entire region of interest and subsample that array for each sliding window.
+One exception is the HOG feature, here I want to speed things up by extracting HOG features just once for the entire region of interest and subsample that array for each sliding window.

 The detection of cars will be returned as a list of bounding boxes drawn onto the cars as shown below.